ublue-os/udev-rules/README.md

 # Usage

-Add this to your Containerfile:
+Add this to your Containerfile to copy the rules over:

     COPY --from=ghcr.io/ublue-os/udev-rules:latest /ublue-os-udev-rules /

+Or if you prefer to install via an RPM package:

+    COPY --from=ghcr.io/ublue-os/udev-rules:latest /ublue-os-udev-rules.noarch.rpm /
+    RUN rpm -ivh /ublue-os-udev-rules.noarch.rpm

 # Features